Representations of multimeasures via multivalued Bartle-Dunford-Schwartz integral: Introduction

+In Section \ref{s-prel} we study properties of the integral.
+Moreover, we compare the Aumann-BDS integral and the new one: if the multimeasure $N$ possesses selections and the scalar integrable function is bounded, then the Aumann-BDS integrability implies the $N$-integrability.
+To obtain the main results we require the existence of control measures for the multimeasures under investigation and in Section \ref{control} we give conditions guaranteeing the existence of such controls.
+In particular in Theorem \ref{T1} a characterization of its existence through the countable chain condition (ccc) is provided, while in Theorem \ref{t5} we describe the class of Banach spaces with all $cb(X)$-multimeasures being $d_H$-multimeasures (and so admitting control measures).
+In Theorem \ref{esempi} a class of spaces is given in which every $c(X)$-valued multimeasures has (ccc).
+We quote also very recent characterization of Rodriguez \cite{Ro} of Banach spaces with all multimeasures admitting control measures.
+As an application of the new integral, we study the problem of existence of the Radon-Nikod\'{y}m derivative of a given multimeasure $M$ with respect to a multimeasure $N$.
+In the classical measure theory, the Radon-Nikod\'{y}m theorem states in concise conditions, namely absolute continuity, domination and subordination, how a measure can be factorized by another measure through a density function.
+In Section \ref{s-arbitrary} we first consider arbitrary multimeasures.
+In such a case we are able to characterize the existence of the Radon-Nikod\'{y}m derivative of $M$ with respect to $N$ (see Theorem \ref{t1}) by means of the notions of uniform scalar absolutely continuity, uniform scalar domination and uniform scalar subordination.
 In Section \ref{s-dH} multimeasures which are countably additive in the Hausdorff metric are studied.
 In such a case the multimeasures take values in nonempty, bounded, closed, convex subsets of a locally convex space.
 The differentiation of $M$ with respect to $N$ is in general not equivalent to differentiation of its R{\aa}dstr\"{o}m embedding $j\circ{M}$ with respect to $j\circ{N}$.
 The reason is that one has to take into account also integration with respect to the measure $j\circ(-N)$.
-In the case of multimeasures, we have in general $j\circ(-N)\neq-j\circ{N}$; { moreover, since the proofs given are based on support functions which obviously lost the additivity, the methods of our proofs are not a mere repetition of the vector case}.
+In the case of multimeasures, we have in general $j\circ(-N)\neq-j\circ{N}$; moreover, since the proofs given are based on support functions which obviously lost the additivity, the methods of our proofs are not a mere repetition of the vector case.
 The main result is Theorem \ref{t4} where we find conditions (the strong uniform scalar absolutely continuity, the strong uniform scalar domination and the strong uniform scalar subordination) guaranteing the existence of the Radon-Nikod\'{y}m derivative both of $M$ with respect to $N$ and of their R{\aa}dstr\"{o}m embeddings.
 At last in Section \ref{s-ex} we provide some examples of multimeasures that can be represented by another multimeasure through a multivalued Bartle-Dunford-Schwartz density.